Left forthe Vultures

 What lives in the dark has had a very long time to get comfortable there.

-Built for a world that doesn't care
+Built for a world that doesn't care...
+Until you make it.

 I